kletobias/p2022/_projects/a-comprehensive-look-at-hyperparameter-tuning-with-hydra-and-optuna-in-an-mlops-pipeline.md

 # A Comprehensive Look at Hyperparameter Tuning with Hydra and Optuna in an MLOps Pipeline

+> **Note**: This article references the academic demonstration version of the pipeline.
+> Some implementation details have been simplified or removed for IP protection.
+> Full implementation available under commercial license.

 **Introduction**
 This article explores hyperparameter tuning best practices within a modern MLOps pipeline that integrates Hydra, Optuna, and MLflow, alongside DVC for reproducibility.
-Two sample model configurations—[configs/model_params/rf_optuna_trial_params.yaml](https://github.com/kletobias/advanced-mlops-lifecycle-hydra-mlflow-optuna-dvc/tree/main/configs/model_params/rf_optuna_trial_params.yaml) and [configs/model_params/ridge_optuna_trial_params.yaml](https://github.com/kletobias/advanced-mlops-lifecycle-hydra-mlflow-optuna-dvc/tree/main/configs/model_params/ridge_optuna_trial_params.yaml)—illustrate how parameter search spaces are defined and fed into Optuna.
+Two sample model configurations—[configs/model_params/rf_optuna_trial_params.yaml](https://github.com/kletobias/advanced-mlops-demo/tree/main/configs/model_params/rf_optuna_trial_params.yaml) and [configs/model_params/ridge_optuna_trial_params.yaml](https://github.com/kletobias/advanced-mlops-demo/tree/main/configs/model_params/ridge_optuna_trial_params.yaml)—illustrate how parameter search spaces are defined and fed into Optuna.
 The resulting runs are tracked by MLflow, ensuring that each trial’s metrics and artifacts are documented.
-References to the relevant code under [dependencies/modeling/](https://github.com/kletobias/advanced-mlops-lifecycle-hydra-mlflow-optuna-dvc/tree/main/dependencies/modeling) and [configs/transformations/](https://github.com/kletobias/advanced-mlops-lifecycle-hydra-mlflow-optuna-dvc/tree/main/configs/transformations) demonstrate how tuning logic stays modular and consistent.
+References to the relevant code under [dependencies/modeling/](https://github.com/kletobias/advanced-mlops-demo/tree/main/dependencies/modeling) and [configs/transformations/](https://github.com/kletobias/advanced-mlops-demo/tree/main/configs/transformations) demonstrate how tuning logic stays modular and consistent.

 ---